psf/black/docs/usage_and_configuration/black_docker_image.md

 Official _Black_ Docker images are available on Docker Hub: https://hub.docker.com/r/pyfound/black

-Following tags are used for _Black_ images:
+The following tags are used for _Black_ images:

 - `latest` - tag used for either
   [the latest commit of `main` branch](https://github.com/psf/black/commits/main) or